Simenb123/revy-audit-insights/README.md

 The `.env.example` file includes a `VITE_USE_ENHANCED_ANALYSIS` flag.
 Set this to `true` to use the enhanced document AI functions.

+### GitHub Codespaces

+You can run the project in **GitHub Codespaces**.
+After creating a Codespace, copy `.env.example` to `.env.local` and fill in the required variables as shown above.
+Install dependencies with `npm install --legacy-peer-deps` and then run `npm run dev` from the Codespaces terminal.
+The dev server will automatically load variables from `.env.local`.

 ### CI Setup

 For automated environments, you can run `scripts/setup-ci.sh` to install dependencies and execute the test suite.
 This is useful for continuous integration pipelines.